tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 		- dehumanization
 		- white savior complex
 	- Misrepresentation of her people AFTER the war
-		- discussed in class — expectations of
+		- discussed in class — expectations of gratefulness
+		-